Igramoz/PcBuilds/README.md

 <h3>General Info<h3>

-PcBuilds is a WebApp that enables users to create a customized computer
+PcBuilds is a WebApp that enables users to create a customized computer.

 <br>